jay-tyler/data-structures/README.md

 #Data Structures
-Implementation of LinkedList and Stack data structures in Python.
+Implementation of data structures and algorithms in Python.
+Done as a pedagogical exercise.

 ##LinkedList
 The LinkedList class is composed of a Node base class.